YouGina/WhoisSimilarityCheck/README.md

 - `-t, --threshold`: Set the threshold for the similarity score.
 Only print results with a score greater than or equal to the threshold.
 - `-b, --baseline`: Specify the baseline domain list file.
 - `-dl, --domain-list`: Specify the domain list file to check for similarity.
+- `-sc, --show-score, --no-show-score`: Show domains with score, useful for when looking for write similarity score (default: False)

 ## Output

 The tool will print the similarity score between each test domain and the baseline domains, based on the specified threshold.